 It’s not that I have never had reason or occasion to use chemicals in my garden.
 It is that I have chosen not to use them.
 You may say that I just never had the problems that you have had – and that may be true.
 I am not a farmer earning my living from what I grow.
 Or suffering from some awful physical problem.
 Things are not black and white.
 When my husband was dying slowly from a chemically caused fatal disease I was offered an anti-anxiety drug for the terrible pain in my head caused by my stress.
 It truly helped get me through… So I recognize that there are moments in time when a chemical might be your saving grace.

 But what has happened to us is that we have forgotten that – given time and the right support – our bodies and our gardens will heal themselves.
-I have gardened without chemicals for 57 years in all sorts of climates and conditions, and had lots of physical challenges over my 78 years.
+I have gardened without chemicals since 1962, in all sorts of climates and conditions, and had lots of physical challenges over my many decades of life.
 I find that if I look for it I can nearly always find an alternative action to using chemicals.
 As soon as we throw a chemical at a problem we create an un-natural imbalance in a system that is already stressed – be it body or garden.
 What usually happens then is that we are offered yet another chemical to overcome that imbalance – and – well you can see where this is going.